Tinkerforge/doc/en/source/Software/IPConnection_Ruby.rst

 Ruby - IP Connection
 ====================

-This is the API site for the Ruby bindings of the IP connection.
+This is the API description for the Ruby bindings of the IP connection.
 The IP connection is established between the Brick Daemon and the corresponding programming language API bindings.
 You need to create an IP connection to brickd and add devices, before you can